-More recently I developed a savory lectin-free biscotti recipe, to have it all cover, and I absolutely love it.
+More recently I developed a lectin-free savory biscotti recipe, to have it all covered, and I absolutely love it.
 I even feel like that one is my favorite, but it’s just different.
 They both can be had as breakfast, coffee or tea treats or snacks.
 You can find the recipe at the link below.

 And finally, for more almond recipes and ideas I recommend this guide Are Almonds Plant Paradox Compliant.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.

 A healthier alternative to a perfect sweet treat.

 - 1 cup Tigernut flour + 1 tbsp